-Many parents stated that they often did not understand why they had lost their eligibility for CCAP or were denied subsidy assistance altogether.
+&lt;sup>55 Many parents stated that they often did not understand why they had lost their eligibility for CCAP or were denied subsidy assistance altogether.

 - Many parents commented that the scholarship funds allowed them to access a full-day program for their child (although the sample may have been biased because all four programs offered full-day ECE programming.). - Even with CCAP, many of the parents reported that they would not have been able to afford to send their child to a full-day, high-quality program. - In one group, two-thirds of the parents were either working and/or going to school during the day.
 They described the struggles of affording a high-quality ECE program and "making ends meet" at the same time. - Many of the parents answered the question with how they chose the ECE program their child was attending rather than why they chose to participate in the scholarship program.
-When we asked where their children would be if they did not have the scholarship program, about half of the parents described a less desirable, alternative child care arrangement. - One parent said, "{my child would be] in someone's basement, watching TV all day with 10 other children," because that is what the parent could afford. - Other parents responded that the alternative was to find a half-day program like Head Start and use CCAP if they could manage it.

-How many of you have a parent mentor, and how does your parent mentor help you?33

-- The vast majority (about 80%) of the families participating in the focus groups had a parent mentor. - The number of home visits by parent mentors and how they helped families varied considerably. - Regardless of the number of parent mentor home visits received, most of the parents expressed strong positive opinions about the parent mentors, noting that they were incredibly beneficial to their children and families.
-Further, all parents commented that they were saddened that the parent mentor component had been cut. - Many parents described the books and other materials (e.g., backpacks, crayons) that parent mentors provided that were helping their children "learn their letters," "write their names," and "be ready for school." - Some parents described how parent mentors helped them at first with parenting concerns that were higher priorities than finding an ECE program. - One parent eloquently described how the parent mentor worked with her to help develop better interactions with her son and how his behavior had improved considerably.
+When we asked where their children would be if they did not have the scholarship program, about half of the parents described a less desirable, alternative child care arrangement. - One parent said, "My child would be in someone's basement, watching TV all day with 10 other children," adding that this was all the family could afford without the scholarship program. - Other parents responded that the alternative was to find a half-day program like Head Start and use CCAP if they could manage it. - The vast majority (about 80%) of the families participating in the focus groups had a parent mentor. - The number of home visits by parent mentors and how they helped families varied considerably. - Regardless of the number of parent mentor home visits received, most of the parents expressed strong positive opinions about the parent mentors, noting that they were incredibly beneficial to their children and families.
+Further, all parents commented that they were saddened that the parent mentor component had been cut. - Many parents described the books and other materials (e.g., backpacks, crayons) that parent mentors provided that were helping their children "learn their letters," "write their names," and "be ready for school." - Some parents described how parent mentors helped them at first with parenting concerns that were higher priorities than finding an ECE program. - One parent described how the parent mentor worked with her to help develop better interactions with her son and how his behavior had improved considerably. - Some, though not all, parents, saw their parent mentors as helpful advocates in completing the scholarship program application forms, assisting them in finding a high-quality ECE program, and enrolling their child in the ECE program. - Some parents, however, were confused about the purpose and role of the parent mentoring, stating that since they had already decided where to enroll their child, they did not need the parent mentor. - Almost all of the parents described the process of finding an ECE program as easy.